 In the first quarter of the year, the network remained devoted to supporting customers in their financing needs as illustrated by the growth in customer loans by 3.4% at constant scope of consolidation and exchange rates over the year, driven by mortgages to households (+6.5% at constant scope of consolidation and exchange rates) and investment loans to companies (+3.1% at constant scope of consolidation and exchange rates).
-In a setting of low interest rates, outstanding deposits enjoyed a favorable structural effect: customers reduced their time deposits (-46.6% at constant scope of consolidation and exchange rates) and increased their sight deposits (+8.0% at constant scope of consolidation and exchange rates) and their savings accounts (+6.6% at constant scope of consolidation and exchange rates).
+In a setting of low interest rates, outstanding deposits enjoyed a favorable structural effect: customers reduced their time deposits (-46.6% at constant scope of consolidation and exchange rates) and increased their sight deposits (+8.0% at constant scope of consolidation and exchange rates) and their savings accounts (+6.6% at constant scope of consolidation and exchange rates) and their savings accounts (+6.6% at constant scope of consolidation and exchange rates).

-In its new scope including retail banking businesses in French overseas territories and BNP Paribas Fortis businesses in France, FRB generated revenues5 of €1,753 million, up 9.4% compared to the first quarter 2009.
-At constant scope, it rose 5.0% with a more balanced contribution between net interest income (+4.0% at constant scope of consolidation and exchange rates), which benefited from a favorable growth of volumes and the positive trend in the structure of deposits, and fees (+6.3% at constant scope of consolidation and exchange rates), in particular financial fees, up 15.2% at constant scope of consolidation and exchange rates compared to a very low base in the first quarter 2009 in an environment which, at the time, was unfavorable for financial savings.
+In its new scope including retail banking businesses in French overseas territories and BNP Paribas Fortis businesses in France, FRB generated revenues5 of $\in 1,753$ million, up 9.4% compared to the first quarter 2009.
+At constant scope, it rose 5.0% with a more balanced contribution between net interest income (+4.0% at constant scope of consolidation and exchange rates), which benefited from a favorable growth of volumes and the positive trend in the structure of deposits, and fees (+6.3% at constant scope of consolidation and exchange rates), in particular financial fees, up 15.2% at constant scope of consolidation and exchange rates are very low base in the first quarter 2009 in an environment which, at the time, was unfavorable for financial savings.

-The moderate increase in operating expenses5 compared to the first quarter 2009 (+1.7% at constant scope of consolidation and exchange rates) helped push up FRB's gross operating income considerably (+10.7% at constant scope of consolidation and exchange rates) and produced a positive jaws effect well above the 1-point target set for 2010.
-The cost/income ratio, at 62.2%5, improved 2 points at constant scope of consolidation and exchange rates during the period.
+The moderate increase in operating expenses5 compared to the first quarter 2009 ($\pm 1.7\%$ at constant scope of consolidation and exchange rates) helped push up FRB's gross operating income considerably ($\pm 10.7\%$ at constant scope of consolidation and exchange rates) and produced a positive jaws effect well above the 1-point target set for 2010.
+The cost/income ratio, at 62.2%5, improved 2 points at constant scope of consolidation and exchange rates) are point at constant scope of consolidation and exchange ratio.